Claims About Nestlé Waters in Colorado

 In addition to the endowment, over the course of our 10 years in Chaffee County, NWNA has contributed to a variety of other school initiatives, including $20,000 to fund a new interactive Science Curriculum for Salida Middle School 5th to 8th grades and funding a recycling program for Buena Vista High School, including a dumpster and dump trailer built by industrial arts students.

-We have provided ongoing financial support and/or water donations to more than 30 local organizations and events throughout the years.
+We have provided ongoing financial support and/or water donations to more than 25 local organizations and events throughout the years.
 To date, in 2020 alone, we have supported Trout Unlimited, Boys & Girls Club, Arkansas River Water Basin Forum, Chaffee County Economic Development Corporation, Friends of Browns Canyon, Quilts of Valor, the Chaffee County Community Foundation, and more.
 Most recently, NWNA contributed $15,000 to the Chaffee County Community Foundation’s COVID-19 Emergency Response Fund (ERF), to support local citizens who have suffered financial hardship due to the Coronavirus.
-We also provided a $10,000 lead grant to support a Waste Audit Study in Chaffee County through the Greater Arkansas River Nature Authority which will provide much-needed data about the local waste stream.
-Results will help inform a broader strategic plan to improve recycling rates in the County.
+We also provided $10,000 to fully fund a Waste Audit Study in Chaffee County through the Greater Arkansas River Nature Authority/Chaffee Green which will provide much-needed data about the local waste stream.
+Results will help inform a broader strategic plan to help improve recycling rates in the County.

 Our philanthropy has been consistent and will remain so, as we are proud to be a community partner in Chaffee County.

 “NWNA failed to meet the local jobs requirement in the permit.”